 PERFORMANCE MEASURE ACTUAL PERFORMANCE Consider Port Taranaki's annual statement of corporate intent and monitor performance against established targets.
 The 2020/2021 SCI was considered in August 2020.
 Port Taranaki Ltd's performance was reviewed when considering their 2019/2020 Annual Report in September 2020.
 Performance for the half year to 31 December 2020 will be reviewed in February 2021.
 Performance against standards set in the statement of corporate intent is reported in the annual report.
 Appoint Directors at Port Taranaki Ltd's annual general meeting and at other times as required.
 Directors Krogh, MacLeod and Meads were reappointment to the Board of Directors at the 30 September 2020 Port Taranaki Ltd annual general meeting (AGM).
 Undertake on-going liaison with port company directors and management.
-Regular formal and informal briefings and discussions occurred between the Board and the Council throughout 2020/2021.
+Regular formal and informal briefings and discussions occurred between the company/board and the Council throughout 2020/2021.
 Manage and, where appropriate, divest leasehold land in accordance with the Investment Policy.
 Leasehold land is managed in accordance with the Council's Investment Policy.
 A 5% return from leasehold land rentals is expected in 2020/2021.
-No properties have been divested.
+5 Mangorei Road has been sold in compliance with the Investment Policy.
 Manage and maximise returns from treasury investments in accordance with the Investment Policy.
 All treasury investments are in accordance with the Council's Investment Policy.